Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Methods

 We iterate this procedure to refine the bound masses self-consistently.
 Based on its assignment from the previous snapshot (or the known configuration at $t=0$), each particle is tentatively assigned to the component (star 1 or star 2) for which it has negative energy, or to the unbound mass otherwise.
-If it has a negative mechanical energy with respect to both stars, it is assigned to whichever star yields the most negative energy.
-We then update the COM and mass of each star based on these assignments and recompute the energies, repeating until no particle changes its affiliation (typically converging within a few iterations).
+If a particle has a negative mechanical energy with respect to both stars, it is assigned to whichever star yields the most negative value.
+We then update the COM and mass of each star based on these assignments and recompute the particle energies, repeating the procedure until no particle changes affiliation (typically converging within a few iterations).
 Particles that do not have negative mechanical energy with respect to either star are assigned to the unbound component.

-The stopping time ($t_f$) is dynamically determined by evaluating the state of the system once per output interval $\Delta t_{\rm out}$.
-At each interval, {\tt StarSmasher} identifies the current bound components and then computes their orbital elements.
-If a merger is detected (i.e., the number of bound components decreases), or if a binary remains bound, we extend the run by resetting $t_f=\max(t_f,\,t+30\,\Delta t_{\rm out})$, where $t$ is the current time, ensuring at least $30$ additional outputs.
-Whenever $t_f$ is updated, the total internal energy is stored, and if it later changes by more than $1\%$ the run is again extended by $30\,\Delta t_{\rm out}$ to avoid stopping during ongoing thermal readjustment.
-In cases for which fewer than $100$ particles remain in a remnant, we enforce a minimum integration time by setting $t_f=\max(t_f,\,100\,\Delta t_{\rm out})$ to ensure that the remnant is long-lived.
+The stopping time ($t_f$) is dynamically determined by evaluating the state of the system once per output interval, $\Delta t_{\rm out}$.
+At each interval, {\tt StarSmasher} identifies the current bound components and computes their orbital elements.
+If a merger is detected (i.e., if the number of bound components decreases), or if a binary remains bound, we extend the run by resetting $t_f=\max(t_f,\,t+30\,\Delta t_{\rm out})$, where $t$ is the current time, ensuring at least $30$ additional outputs.
+Whenever $t_f$ is updated, the total internal energy is stored.
+If this quantity later changes by more than $1\%$, the run is again extended by $30\,\Delta t_{\rm out}$ to avoid stopping during ongoing thermal readjustment.
+In cases where fewer than $100$ particles remain bound to a remnant, we enforce a minimum integration time by setting $t_f=\max(t_f,\,100\,\Delta t_{\rm out})$ to ensure that the remnant is long-lived.
 The simulation ends when the time reaches $t=t_f$.